-When we first started our business, we were advised that it was always a good idea to purchase a property with improvements on it, regardless of the condition.
+When we first started our business, we were advised that it was always a good idea to purchase property with an improvement on it, regardless of its condition.

 However, experience has shown us that this isn’t always the case.

-For example, we were recently looking at a property in Arkansas that had a burned down mobile home on it.
+For example, we were recently researching a property in Arkansas with a burned down mobile home on it.

 We called the county and they told us that the mobile home was on their list of structures that required demolition.

-Thus, if there are dilapidated buildings or structures on a lot you are looking to purchase, you have to be careful.
+As this example shows, you have to be careful when there are dilapidated buildings or structures on a lot you are looking to purchase.

 Many jurisdictions have the authority to demolish unsafe structures and place a lien on the property for the cost if the owner is not willing to clear the condition themselves.